alansatis/app-tomcat-docker/README.md

 ## Requirements
 * Docker installed on your machine.
 You can get it [here](https://docs.docker.com/get-docker/).
 * To run this project you will need to have the passwords to decrypt private.pem and the password for keystore.
-They will be sent by email.

 ## Build Image
 * The Docker image build process involves setting up dependencies like Java and OpenSSL, installing Apache Tomcat 8.5, downloading a sample application, configuring SSL/TLS encryption for secure communication, building the Docker image with Tomcat and SSL/TLS support, exposing port 4041 for external access.